KamathSanchita/Jorg_Diary/README.md

 # Jorg_Diary
 This repository is meant to track all the necessary steps to successfully make the tool Jorg run and improve it.
 [Here](https://github.com/lmlui/Jorg/tree/master) is the git page for the study.

-Jorg is a tool developed by the Berklin University team to circularize a genome(a MAG specifically for better results)(add a reference here).
+Jorg is a tool developed by the team from Lawrence Berkeley National Laboratory, Berkeley.
+The tool is made to circularize a genome(a MAG specifically for better results).
 Here, we have tried hands on it and benchmarked the tool based o its dependent parameteres.

 Benchmarking :